robusta-dev/robusta/docs/configuration/index.rst

 ==========================

-Robusta can gather data from multiple sources, enrich them and send actionable alerts to many Sinks(destinations).
+Robusta can gather data from multiple sources, enrich them and send actionable alerts to many sinks (destinations).
 These integrations with external tools are done using Robusta's Helm values.

-We highly recommend configuring at least one metrics source, such as Prometheus, one alert system (recommended: AlertManager), and one sink, e.g., Slack.
+We highly recommend configuring at least one metrics source, such as Prometheus, one alert system (recommended: AlertManager), and one sink like Slack.

 Follow these guides after :ref:`installing Robusta <install>`.